Voltage Transformer (Three-Phase)

 Dependencies

-To use this parameter, set the Magnetization inductance parameterized by parameters to Voltage versus current characteristic
+To use this parameter, set for the parameter Magnetization inductance parameterized by meaning Voltage versus current characteristic.

 |